nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 my_messages = Message.all.select {|m| m.user == current_user}
 ```

-To get the messages that was sent to current user
+To get the messages that were sent to current user

 ```ruby
 messages_from_friends = Message.all.select {|m| m.friend == current_user}